FooKii/MA_ROS_Relevant/work_log.md

 * 31.03.20
    * the reason for < Cam_view in robotino > is the bad scale & make for mesh file
    * decide to make a self-easy 2-wheel robot, all on own
+* 01.04.20
+   * debug, create a lauch file #discussion, would be better if i use urdf but instead i used sdf, cause robotino has different shape also can be converted to urdf later.
+Kinect works fine now